After 3 Failed Attempts this CFO and Chartered Accountant Finally Published a Book on 'Pricing'. Here's how he did it.

 They do not realize the power of pricing, and in case they are aware, they do not know which existing strategies they can leverage in their business.
 Implementing a pricing strategy for a business that is already in existence has its own challenges and complexities.

-Having successfully helped my clients on pricing strategy for their business, I thought of crystalizing that experience through a book.
+Having successfully helped my clients with a pricing strategy for their business, I thought of crystalizing that experience through a book.
 What better way to make that experience available to a larger population than a book?

 That’s how the idea of writing non-fiction was born.